awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. \(Optional\) For **Network type**, choose **VPC**\.

-1. Skip **Security Groups** to configure a security group as part of the network interface\.
-You cannot specify security groups in both places\.
+1. Skip **Security Groups** to configure a security group in the next step\.
+When a network interface is specified, the security group must be a part of it\.

+1. For **Network interfaces**, do the following to specify the primary network interface:

+   1. Choose **Add network interface**\.

+   1. \(Optional\) To assign public IP addresses to instances in a nondefault VPC, for **Auto\-assign public IP**, choose **Enable**\.
+This allows your instances to communicate with the internet and other services in AWS\.

-1. For **Network interfaces**, configure **Auto\-assign public IP**, **Security group ID**, and **Delete on termination**\.
-To launch instances into a VPC, you must specify a security group that is created for that VPC\.
-You can leave the other fields empty and this creates a primary network interface with IP addresses that we select for your instances\.
+   1. For **Security group ID**, specify a security group for the network interface\.

+   1. For **Delete on termination**, choose whether the network interface is deleted when the Auto Scaling group scales in and terminates the instance to which the network interface is attached\.

 1. \(Optional\) For **Storage \(Volumes\)**, specify volumes to attach to the instances in addition to the volumes specified by the AMI you specified\.

-1. \(Optional\) For **Tags**, specify one or more tags to associate with the instances and volumes\.
+1. \(Optional\) For **Instance Tags**, specify one or more tags to associate with the instances and volumes\.

 1. Choose **Create launch template**\.